Regulation of Microtubule Dynamics Signaling Pathway

 - van der Vaart B, Akhmanova A, Straube A (2009) Regulation of microtubule dynamic instability.
 Biochem.
 Soc.
 Trans.
 37(Pt 5), 1007–13.

-We would like to thank Prof. James Bamburg, Colorado State University, Fort Collins, CO for updates to the Regulation of Actin Dynamics and the Regulation of Microtubule Dynamics pathways.
+We would like to thank Prof. James Bamburg, Colorado State University, Fort Collins, CO for reviewing this diagram.

 created September 2008